turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 ---

 ### Overview
 This week's lesson focuses on optimizing your resume for Applicant Tracking Systems and optimizing your LinkedIn profile for your target industries and roles.
-In this order, complete the following activities:
+Here are the steps to complete:

 * Watch the video tutorials
 * Complete the exit ticket
-* Create a free account with jobscan
+* Create a free Jobscan account
+* Use the LinkedIn profile scoring tools, update your profile.
-* Refine your resume with the resume resources
+* Update your resume with the resume resources

 ### Learning Goals